CliMA/Oceananigans.jl/docs/src/numerical_implementation/pressure_decomposition.md

 # [Pressure decomposition](@id pressure_decomposition)

-In the implementation of the momentum equations, the kinematic pressure ``p`` is split into "hydrostatic" and "non-hydrostatic" parts via
+In the numerical implementation of the momentum equations, the kinematic pressure ``p`` is split into "hydrostatic" and "non-hydrostatic" parts via
 ```math
     \begin{equation}
     \label{eq:pressure}